luthra2059/initgit/README.md

 git init initializes a git repository.
 However, that is usually one of several steps involved in hooking up a project to Git.
 There are often more steps involved.
 Nevertheless, these steps are repetitive.

+`InitGit` provides a command-line interface to create a Git repository in the current folder, create a remote repository and then add it as a remote.
+Then it will provide a simple interactive “wizard” for creating a .gitignore file, and push it up to the remote repository.

+It might not save you hours, but remove some of the initial friction when starting a new project.

 ## Installation

 Use the node package manager [npm](https://pip.pypa.io/en/stable/) to install `initgit`.